GuillaumeRoussin/spring-boot-react-portfolio/README.md

     - **Spring Boot Starter Security**: For implementing authentication and authorization mechanisms.
     - **Spring Boot Starter Validation**: For input validation.
 - **Hibernate**: Used in conjunction with Spring Data JPA for ORM (Object-Relational Mapping).
+- **Hibernate spatial**: Used in conjunction with Spring Data JPA for ORM (Object-Relational Mapping) for Geometric data.
 - **Jackson Datatype for Hibernate**: Handling JSON serialization and deserialization of Hibernate entities.
 - **Java JWT (Auth0)**: For handling JWT-based authentication.
 - **Passay**: For enforcing password policies and validations.